FlatBuffers IDL Support

 - Supported Fory-specific attributes in

-.fbs - Migration notes and generated-code differences
+.fbs - Adoption notes and generated-code differences

 Why Use Apache Fory